johirhaquedipok/car-manufacturer_React_NodeJs_MongoDb/task_description.md

 7. Implement the basic version of the `jwt` token.
 Upon login, you will create a jwt token and store it on the client-side, and for the necessary pages, you will send the token with the call and verify the user.
 Implementing 401 and 403 is optional.
 Ensure you have implemented `jwt` token and create token and store it on the client-side for both email/password-based authentication and social login.👍

-8. Similarly, you will need to protect the admin route and on the server side verify the admin level api requests.
+8. Similarly, you will need to protect the admin route and on the server side verify the admin level api requests.👍

 9. on the `Manage Products` page, an admin can delete any products.
 Please make sure there is a confirmation.
 After deleting that product will not appear on the `home` page.
 Use a meaningful and good-looking confirmation modal.
 Avoid using browser default confirm.